wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 #### About
 In [2013](/archive/2013-domestic)/[15](/archive/2015-domestic)/[17](/archive/2017-autumnwinter/pritchard) we presented Domestic works in tower blocks in transition — little did we know then, that in 2020 our homes would become our only stages and only auditoria…

-For our [pilot "Domestic at home"](/current/2020-domestic/july), we invited six artists to try out new works about what was on their minds — using whatever resources they had to hand… Join us online on Wednesday 12 August for a fresh set of commentaries on where we find ourselves now.
+For our [pilot "Domestic at home"](/current/2020-domestic/july), we invited six artists to try out new works about what was on their minds — using whatever resources they had to hand… August sees a second, fresh set of performances.
+A set of commentaries on where we find ourselves now…

 Domestic (August 2020) produced by [hÅb](/hab).

 #### Websites
 <a href="http://domesticmcr.org" target="_blank">DomesticMcr.org</a> | <a href="http://twitter.com/hashtag/DomesticMcr" target="_blank">#DomesticMcr</a>
 <small><span style='font-variant: small-caps'>[back to top](/current/2020-domestic)</span></small>